 This document comprises a prospectus for the purposes of Art.
-6 of the Prospectus Regulation and has been filed with, and approved by, the FCA, as competent authority under the Prospectus Regulation.
-The FCA only approves this document as meeting the standards of completeness, comprehensibility and consistency imposed by the Prospectus Regulation.
-Such approval should not be considered as an endorsement of the Issuer or the Company or of the quality of the Notes that are the subjects of this document.
+6 of the UK Prospectus Regulation (as defined below) and has been filed with the FCA.

+This prospectus has been approved by the FCA, as competent authority under Regulation (EU) 2017/1129 as it forms part of domestic law by virtue of the European Union (Withdrawal) Act 2018 ("UK Prospectus Regulation").
+The FCA only approves this prospectus as meeting the standards of completeness, comprehensibility and consistency imposed by the UK Prospectus Regulation.
+Such approval should not be considered as an endorsement of the Issuer or the Company or the quality of any Notes that are the subject of this prospectus.
 Investors should make their own assessment as to the suitability of any investment in the Notes.